Jasper Productivity Solutions

 Get Rid of Those You Don't Need

-Everyone collects lots of business cards, and nobody really knows what to do with them.
+We collect business cards and wonder what to do with them.
 We're afraid to throw them out.
 But there's little benefit in saving them in a jumble in your drawer.
 First, remember that the information on the cards is important, not the physical cards.
 We need to organize this contact information so we can use it.
-Organizing the actual cards may not be the best way to ensure access to the information on the cards.

-Once you've decided which cards are keepers, jot a note on back of each card stating where you met the person and what you might contact them about.
-This should be done as soon as possible, especially if you return from a networking event with a pocketful of cards - otherwise when you come across the cards later, you'll have no clue as to who these people are.
+When someone hands you their card, immediately jot a note on back stating where you met the person and what you might contact them about.
+This is especially important if you return from a networking event with a pocketful of cards - otherwise when you come across the cards later, you'll have no clue as to who these people are.

 Different Ways to Store Your Business Cards